 Point thermal bridge

 The quantity which describes the heat loss associated with a single penetration is a point thermal bridge(χ-value, W/K).
-This is pronounced as ‘chi-value’.
 This is a property of the thermal bridge and is the rate of heat flow per penetration that is not accounted for in the U-values of the plane building elements containing the point thermal bridge.

 Linear thermal bridge

 The quantity which describes the heat loss associated with a thermal bridge is its linear thermal transmittance (Ψ-value, W/m·K).
-This is pronounced as ‘psi-value’.
 This is a property of a thermal bridge and is the rate of heat flow per degree per unit length of the bridge that is not accounted for in the U values of the plane building elements containing the linear thermal bridge.

 The Specifier will usually identify indoor and outdoor temperatures and relative humidity conditions under which condensation must not occur.
 Guidance on suitable conditions is given in BS 5250 Code of Practice for the Control of Condensation in Buildings.
 From these conditions it is possible to determine the allowable minimum temperature on the construction detail below which there would be a risk of condensation.
 Finite Element Analysis and similar analysis methods allow the temperature distribution to be predicted.